 In this unit students work in teams to design and develop an item in a product range or contribute to the design, planning and production of a group product.
 They focus on factors including end-user/s' needs and wants; function, purpose and context for product design; aesthetics; materials and sustainability; and the impact of these factors on a design solution.
 There are two areas of study for this Unit: 1.
 Designing within a team.
-2. Producing and evaluating within a team.

 YEAR 12

 Unit 3: Applying the Product Design Process